realKarthikNair/markdown-resume/README.md

+So many Resume builders out there, but I wanted something that's

+- minimal and doesn't require a complex setup
+- requires just a text editor to edit the resume
+- a CLI command to generate the PDF

+This repo will now serve as a repo for my own resume (minus phone number) and of course the script to generate it.

 # Markdown Resume to PDF Generator

 *Build, style, and export your resume using just a text editor and a single command.*